 Our people will always be at the heart of what makes us special and each and every member of Team Arthur plays a vital role in helping us reach the quality of service we strive for.
 Recruitment and retention is an issue affecting charities and health providers across the country.
-We undertook a major review of terms and conditions to ensure that we continue to attract and retain the colleagues we need to run our services effectively.
+We implemented a new pay structure this year to help ensure that we continue to attract and retain the colleagues we need to run our services effectively.
 We are very blessed to have skilled colleagues and volunteers who are passionate about what they do and that they are ably led by our talented CEO and senior leadership team.
-We need to ensure that we continue to be an employer of choice.
+We need to ensure that we continue to be an employer of choice and so we were delighted to achieve a silver rating in 2023 in the Best Employers Eastern Region awards.